JonnyG7613/Calculator/README.md

 Ver 1.3.1 Fixed being able to add numbers to the 'ERROR' message.

 Ver 1.4 Removed SqRt button and added a +/- button.
 Squashed bug where hitting an operator would cause an operation to run where the first and second variables were the same.
 Squashed bug where trying to perform an operation with '-' as an operand would return a NaN error.

+Ver 1.4.1 One day I will remember to update the version number on the HTML doc.